haiiliin/abqpy/docs/source/user/python/use-scripts/object-model.md

 - **Session**

-  Session objects are objects that are not saved between Abaqus/CAE sessions; for example, the objects that define viewports, remote queues, and user-defined views, as shown in {numref}`cmd-int-model-session-nls`
+  Session objects are objects that are not saved between Abaqus/CAE sessions; for example, the objects that define viewports, remote queues, and user-defined views, as shown in [](#cmd-int-model-session-nls)

   (cmd-int-model-session-nls)=

   ![](/images/cmd-int-model-session-nls.png){title="The Session object model.", width=50%, align=center}

-  The viewports container is owned by the Session object, as shown in {numref}`cmd-int-model-session-nls`.
+  The viewports container is owned by the Session object, as shown in [](#cmd-int-model-session-nls).

   % cmd-int-model-session-nls: